 - The additional fee for a third vehicle

 - Entry will close June 1, 2018 unless

 field is declared full earlier.

-after that date, and no refunds are made once a vehicle has
+cancellations after that date, and no refunds can be made once

-with a close balance of autos and cycles.
-The organizers
+expected, with a close balance of autos and cycles.
+The

-reserve the right to refuse any entry without providing
+organizers reserve the right to refuse any entry without

-reason, and assign vehicle numbers as they see fit.
+providing a reason, and assign vehicle numbers as they see

 - Lodging on route has been arranged in